HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/mobile_home_window.md

 # Tips

 - If you are ambushed inside the mobile home, you can destroy the window and escape.
+   - Since many people know this trick, you can aim at the window to ambush players inside the [Mobile Home](/buildings/mobile_home), not just the door.

  # Trivia